sillyjohn/Testing/_portfolio/project1.md

 Use this area to describe your project. **Markdown** supported.
 This entry (project1.md) uses links for the image sources.
 All other projects in the portfolio use local images.
 Both work just fine!
 Lorem ipsum dolor sit amet, consectetur adipisicing elit.
 [Magic Mouster](https://magicmousters.itch.io/magic-mouster)

 {:.list-inline}
-- Date: January 2017
+- Date: June 2021
-- Client: Threads
+- Category: 3D Mini-Golf
-- Category: Illustration
+- Platform: Window & Mac OS